postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 ## Requesting access to collections

-You will have viewer role on a collection by default.
-You can request editor role on a collection.
+You will have a viewer role on a collection by default.
+You can request an editor role on a collection.

 ### Requesting editor role on a collection